Grand Ole Opry: Broadcasts

 The Grand Ole Opry is broadcast live on WSM-AM at 7 p.m.
 CT on Saturday nights, changed from a previous time start of 6:30.
 A similar program, Friday Night Opry, airs live on Friday nights.
 From February through December, Tuesday Night Opry is also aired live.
 Wednesday shows are typically presented in the summer months, while an "Opry Country Classics" program sporadically airs on Thursdays, devoted solely to older artists.
 Additional Christmas-themed shows, entitled Opry Country Christmas, began production during the 2021 holiday season.

 The Opry provides a fourteen-piece house band for performers should they not have a band of their own.

 The Opry can also be heard live on Willie's Roadhouse on channel 59 on Sirius XM Satellite Radio, and the program streams on WSM's website.
 ABC broadcast the Grand Ole Opry as a monthly series from 1955 to 1956, and PBS televised annual live performances from 1978 to 1981.
 In 1985, The Nashville Network, co-owned by Gaylord, began airing an edited half-hour version of the program as Grand Ole Opry Live.
 The show moved to Country Music Television, also owned by Gaylord, where it expanded to an hour, and then to the Great American Country (GAC) cable network, which no longer televised its Opry Live show after both networks channel drifted towards generic Southern lifestyle programming.
 Circle, a new over-the-air digital subchannel network operated by Gray Television and Ryman Hospitality Properties, resumed telecasting the Opry as its flagship program when it launched in 2020, and former WSM radio sister station WSMV-DT5 is the network's flagship station.
 Initially simulcasting the radio version, since 2021, the television Opry Live has been pre-recorded live to tape telecasts of recent Opry shows (the show's time slot often coincides with intermission and less demographic-friendly radio segments such as square dancing and audience participation bits).
+Circle ended its over-the-air operations at the end of 2023, with Opry Live being moved to syndication.
 RFD-TV carries reruns of Opry telecasts under the title Opry Encore.

+Sky Arts simulcasts Opry Live in the United Kingdom.